2026 Toronto municipal election

-The 2026 Toronto municipal election will be held on October 26, 2026, to elect the mayor and 25 city councillors in Toronto, Ontario, Canada.
+Municipal elections are scheduled to be held on October 26, 2026, to elect the mayor and 25 city councillors in Toronto, Ontario, Canada.
 In addition, school trustees will be elected to the Toronto District School Board, Toronto Catholic District School Board, Conseil scolaire Viamonde and Conseil scolaire catholique MonAvenir.
 The election will be held in conjunction with those held in other municipalities in the province of Ontario.

+The nomination period for candidates opened on May 1, 2026, at 8:30 am and closed on August 21, 2026, at 2 pm.

 Mayoral election

-Incumbent mayor Olivia Chow, elected in 2023, has not stated if she plans on seeking her first full-term.